 One thing I greatly admire about her is her skill at taking photos.
-Even though I finally got a DSLR some months back, I mostly shoot on automatic as aperture, shutter speed and those terms were still Latin to me.
-So I was thrilled when she agreed to help me learn my camera.
+So I was thrilled when she agreed to help me learn my new camera at the time.
 I went to her apartment armed with these cookies to photograph for this post.

 It was a great opportunity to learn some new photography skills and what’s better than sharing delicious cookies with friends!!!